tylim88/Password-Manager/README.md

 1. Run `npm run f-p-deploy` to deploy functions to prod.
 2. Commit your code, it will deploy hosting to prod.

-## Note

-1. The scripts automatically sync `functions/src/schema` to `src/scheme` but NOT vice versa, so you should only make change to `functions/src/schema`.
-2. You can manually sync it by using `npm run copy`.